An Unexpected Illness

 "As you wish, Jim," Spock replied faintly, suppressing a yawn.

-Satisfied, Kirk turned to go, deciding to see
+Satisfied, Kirk turned to go, deciding to see if McCoy were still

 talking to Dr. DuBois.